 And if that tagline triggers a reaction in you, it’s meant to.
-Marnie is a disrupter and she knows that in order to disrupt the status quo and create positive change, you need to ruffle feathers.
+Marnie is a disrupter and she knows that in order to disrupt the status quo.
+Create positive change, you need to ruffle feathers.
 We need to have difficult conversations.
-The tagline was inspired in part by the Dalai Lama’s famous words that he spoke at the 2009 Vancouver Peace Summit:

-So here are my thoughts.
+So here are our thoughts.

 So according to Chapman, confident women inspire men to be the best version of themselves too.
 The question, as Chapman points out in his article, is whether this kind of female is threatening or should be welcomed.
 At Fempire, of course, we would argue for the latter.
-But it’s understandable that many men might feel threatened as we move from the old paradigm in which the role of men has traditionally been to act as protectors and providers, into a new era in which those roles might no longer necessary.
+But it’s understandable that many men might feel threatened.
+As we move from the old paradigm in which the role of men has traditionally been to act as protectors and providers, into a new era in which those roles might no longer necessary.

 In this new era of confident, independent women, what is the new identity for men, exactly?
 This is the question that many men find unsettling in the whole ‘female empowerment’ movement.
 And it’s understandable.